-Service revenue.
-Our service revenue for the year ended December 31, 2023 was \$960.9 million, an increase of \$49.6 million, or 5.4%, as compared to service revenue of \$911.3 million for the year ended December 31, 2022.
-The increase year over year in service revenue was primarily due to an increase in GCU enrollments to 117,279 at December 31, 2023, an increase of 8.0% over enrollments at December 31, 2022.
-Partner enrollments totaled 121,250 at December 31, 2023 as compared to 112,955 at December 31, 2022.
-University partner enrollments at our off-campus classroom and laboratory sites were 4.481, a decrease of 3.3% over enrollments at December 31, 2022, which includes 510 and 320 GCU students at December 31, 2023 and 2022, respectively.
-None of our ABSN partners stopped admitting new students due to the clinical faculty challenges that began during the pandemic, however some locations that were scheduled to open were delayed and some existing partners have experienced reduced incoming cohort sizes which has slowed the growth.
-We believe the growth in the number of ABSN students is also being negatively impacted by the strong job market as these students have historically been individuals with already completed bachelor's degrees choosing to re-career into one of these health professions.
-To address this challenge, we have been working with a number of our university partners to adjust their programs to allow students with the required education experience but without a completed bachelor's degree to enter their programs.
-The majority of those partners that have made the adjustment to admit students without a completed bachelor's degree had new enrollment growth on a year over year basis in the Fall 2023 semester.
-We opened six new off-campus classroom and laboratory sites in the year ended December 31, 2022 and five sites in the year ended December 31, 2023 increasing the total number of these sites to 40 at December 31, 2023.
-Enrollments for GCU ground students were 25,209 at December 31, 2023 up from 24,943 at December 31, 2022.
-GCU online enrollments were 92,070 at December 31, 2023, up from 83,696 at December 31, 2022, an increase of 10.0% between years
+Partner enrollments totaled 127,155 at December 31, 2024 as compared to 121,250 at December 31, 2023.
+Although partner enrollments at our off-campus classroom and laboratory sites returned to year over year growth in 2024, some existing partners continue to experience reduced incoming cohort sizes which has slowed the growth.
+We believe the growth in the number of ABSN students continues to be negatively impacted by the strong job market as these students have historically been individuals with already completed bachelor's degrees choosing to re-career into one of these health professions.
+To address this challenge, we have been working with our university partners to adjust their programs to allow students with the required education experience but without a completed bachelor's degree to enter their programs.
+The majority of those partners that have made the adjustment to admit students without a completed bachelor's degree had new enrollment growth on a year over year basis in the Summer and Fall 2024 semesters.

+We opened five sites in the year ended December 31, 2023, six sites in the year ended December 31, 2024 and closed one site increasing the total number of these sites to 45 at December 31, 2024, which has also positively impacted the enrollment growth.
+Enrollments for GCU ground students were 24,552 at December 31, 2024 down from 25,209 at December 31, 2023 due to a small decline in traditional ground students year over year and the continued decline in professional studies students (working adults attending the university's traditional campus at night), partially offset by an increase in ABSN students between years.
+GCU online enrollments were 98,597 at December 31, 2024, up from 92,070 at December 31, 2023, an increase of 7.1% between years.